Where to Stay in Sydney 2026: Best Neighbourhoods & Accommodation Guide

 Good public spaces, laundry facilities, a pool, and family or ensuite rooms are available.
 This would be my choice for a hostel bed in Sydney after the YHA in the Rocks.

-Surry Hills and neighbouring suburb Paddington are perfect for foodies or anyone seeking a local experience.
-I’ve grouped them together due to geography, but they have different atmospheres.
+Surry Hills and neighbouring Paddington are two of Sydney’s most appealing inner-east suburbs for travellers who value food, character and a more local feel.
+I’ve grouped them together because of geography, but they offer quite different experiences.

 Hotels in Paddington